moondly/foglab/README.md

     Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
     ```

+#### Snapshots
+It is always a good itde to save snapshots from your lab so you can go back in time if something goes wrong.
+1. Make sure you are inside your lab:
+    ```
+    cd mylab
+    ```
+* To create a snapshot:
+    ```
+    fogctl snapshot create --label snap1

+    Snapshot for vm 'mylab01' created with label 'snap1' at '2019-10-05T21:44:53Z' Snapshot for vm 'mylab02' created with label 'snap1' at '2019-10-05T21:44:54Z'
+    ```
+* To list a snapshot:
+    ```
+    fogctl snapshot list

+    Snapshots for 'mylab01':
+      'snap1' : '2019-10-05T21:44:53Z'
+    Snapshots for 'mylab02':
+      'snap1' : '2019-10-05T21:44:54Z'
+    ```
+* To retsore a snapshot:
+    ```
+    fogctl snapshot restore --label snap1

+    Vm 'mylab01' restored to snapshot with label 'snap1' Vm 'mylab02' restored to snapshot with label 'snap1'
+    ```
+Check `fogctl snapshot -h` for more options.
 #### Destroy the lab
 1. Make sure you are inside your lab:
     ```